Cyriaque Lamar

 “You sure?
 We’re leaving our towels and umbrellas.”

-“It’s the beach,” yawned Tippi.
+“It’s the beach,” she yawned.
 “Who steals stuff at the beach?”

 thwack thwack thwack

 “There’s fluid in her lungs!
-Get it-IT out-OUT!”
+Get it-IT ou-OUT!”

 THWACK